Github-Archives/portfolio/README.md

 With the new method of auto-scrolling to different sections I need to look into if I need react-router-dom for anything else before potentially getting rid of it.

 ---
-This will be easy to add soon https://github.com/rough-stuff/rough-notation

----
 Here's a 10 hour video for testing